richDsInterview/tc/README.md

 ## Closing Question
 __Do you think this set of challenges missed some important data science skills that you have?
 If so please let us know.
 This is a chance to let us know what your super skills are!__

-One could use some of the recent developments in AI to classify and tag images at the same time.
-For instance, could either train a deep convolutional neural network on our own tagged database (or use one of the existing image classification CNNs) to automatically add image tags as we check for uniqueness.
+One could make use of some of the recent developments in AI to classify and tag images at the same time.
+For instance, could train a deep convolutional neural network on our own tagged database (or use one of the existing image classification CNNs) to automatically add image tags before we check for uniqueness, and then only search within the database entries with similar classifier keywords.

-[More to follow!]
+[more to say here]

+In the realm of super-skills, which I interpret to mean unique selling points, and forced for some answer, I have an unusually deep understanding of alternative hardware, from configurable digital logic (FPGAs) to high-speed networking to massively multicore SIMD machines.
+I believe AI and Data science more broadly are